THE MONGOL INVASION: GENGHIS KHAN

 Genghis Khan by a 14th century court painter

 At the time of Temüjin's birth (probably 1162) the Mongols were just one insignificant people among many who then occupied what became known as Mongolia.
 Dominant were the Tatars (currently allied with the powerful Chinese Jurchen-Jin) - other players included the Merkit, the Önggüt, the Kerait and the Naiman.
-When Temüjin's father was murdered by the Tatars, the nine-year old with his mother and siblings were forced to flee into the forests.
-By force of character, and inspired by his father's prophecy that he would become a great leader, he built up a following among the various local tribes, and attached himself to Toghril, Khan of the Kerait - a close friend of his father's.
+When Temüjin's father was murdered by the Tatars, the nine-year old with his mother and siblings was forced to flee into the forests.
+By force of character, and inspired by his father's prophecy that he would become a great leader, he built up a following among the various local tribes, and attached himself to Toghril, Khan of the Kerait - a close friend of his father.
 Together they detached the Tatars from the Chinese, and crushed them.
 He then put all the adult males to death to avenge his father.
 Vengeance remained a powerful motive throughout his life.
 Toghril adopted Temüjin as his successor - but they quarrelled.
 Temüjin crushed the Kerait.
 He then overcame the Merkit and the Naiman - and was made ruler of the emerging Mongol empire in 1206, with the title Chinggis Khan ("Tough Khan") - popularly known as Genghis Khan.
 He planned a capital at Qaraqorum (Karakorum), feeling himself chosen by the god Tenggeri ("the sky") to rule all the steppe peoples - and the entire world, as later Mongols claimed.

 Climate change was forcing this nomadic people to find new pasture.
 Genghis also had a grudge against the Jurchen-Jin to avenge (they had brutally murdered a Mongol chief and relative) - and began a move southwards into China.
 Zhongdu (near Beijing) was taken (1215), but the final annihilation of the Jin state was after Genghis' death (1234).
 Muhammad, the Khwarazm shah was keen to meet him, and do business.